-Auditing the accessibility of your workplace to identify barriers to accessibility, and making changes to address these barriers, or moving to a more accessible premises.

-You can engage an access auditor to audit your workplace and provide costings and advice on compliance.
+- · Auditing the accessibility of your workplace to identify barriers to accessibility, and making changes to address these barriers, or moving to a more accessible premises. - You can engage an access auditor to audit your workplace and provide costings and advice on compliance.
 Find an auditor near you through the Association of Consultants in Access Australia, or through the Australian Network on Disability.
+Similarly, you are able to engage a consultant/ auditor to assist you with each of the diversity specialisations.